 In addition to citizenship through blood ties, a foreigner can apply for citizenship in Georgia if they meet the following requirements:

 - Georgian citizenship according to the ordinary procedure: Possession of a job or real estate or develop business activities or possession of shares in a national company, 10 years of legal and uninterrupted residency, knowing the language, Georgian history fundamentals, and the general principles of law.

 - Georgian citizenship according to the simplified procedure: Spouse of a Georgian citizen who has resided legally and uninterruptedly in the country for 5 years.
 As in the previous case, knowledge of the language, history and general principles of Georgian law is required.

 - Georgian citizenship as an exception: A foreign citizen may apply for foreign citizenship as an exception, to be granted by the President of Georgia under Article 12 (2) of the Constitution, if the foreigner has special merit before Georgia or the issuance of their citizenship is a State interest or of significant benefit to the Georgian economy.
 At least two reference letters from natural or legal persons registered in Georgia will be required.

 When Georgian citizenship is granted to a foreigner, he or she must relinquish their previous citizenship unless it has been explicitly granted as an exception by the President of Georgia.

 Incorporating a company in Georgia may be an attractive option for several reasons:

-Foreigners can own a company in full, without requiring any kind of visa or permit, and its registration is relatively simple.
-As we mentioned before, Georgia ranks sixth in doing business ease of starting a business ranking.
+Foreigners can own a company in full, without requiring any kind of visa or permit, and incorporation is relatively simple.
+As has been mentioned before, Georgia ranks 7th globally in terms of ease of starting a business, and 6th in the time it takes to do so.
 There is a one-stop shop for both tax and state purposes.